Knowledge Base Sections ▾

 | Anthropic | Claude Opus 4.8 | $5.00 | $25.00 | No | Anthropic (native) |

-| OpenRouter | Kimi K2.6 (same) | $0.684 | $3.42 | Yes | OpenAI |
+| OpenRouter | Kimi K2.6 (same) | $0.56 | $2.36 | Yes | OpenAI |

-| OpenRouter | MiniMax M2.7 (same) | $0.279 | $1.20 | Yes | OpenAI |
+| OpenRouter | MiniMax M2.7 (same) | $0.30 | $1.20 | Yes | OpenAI |

-Why JoinGonka Gateway is the Cheapest
+Why JoinGonka Gateway is the cheapest

 JoinGonka Gateway is not just another hosting service for AI models.
-It is a gateway to the Gonka decentralized network, and it is the network architecture that explains the record-low prices.
+It is a gateway to the decentralized Gonka network, and it is the network architecture that explains the record-low prices.

 Proof of Useful Work: unlike Bitcoin (where mining wastes energy), every computation in Gonka is a real AI inference.
 Miners receive GNK for processing your requests.
 This is a zero-waste economy: 100% of the computing power goes to useful work.

-Same model — hundreds of times cheaper: Gonka's open models (MiniMax-M2.7, Kimi-K2.6) are available on common inference platforms.
-On OpenRouter, the same MiniMax-M2.7 costs $0.24 per 1M for input and $0.96 for output, Kimi-K2.6 — $0.66/$3.41.
-JoinGonka Gateway charges ~$0.003/1M for input and ~$0.009/1M for output — hundreds of times cheaper for the exact same model weights.
-A detailed breakdown is in the article JoinGonka Gateway: full review.
+The same model—19–240 times cheaper: Gonka's open models (MiniMax-M2.7, Kimi-K2.6, DeepSeek V4 Flash) are also available on standard inference platforms.
+On OpenRouter, the same MiniMax-M2.7 costs $0.30/1M input and $1.20/1M output, Kimi-K2.6 costs $0.56/$2.36, and DeepSeek V4 Flash 0731 directly from DeepSeek costs $0.08/$0.18.
+JoinGonka Gateway charges ~$0.0032/1M input and ~$0.0097/1M output—hundreds of times cheaper for the exact same model weights.
+A detailed breakdown is available in the article JoinGonka Gateway: Full Overview.

-How to Connect in 2 Minutes
+How to connect in 2 minutes

 Connecting to the cheapest AI API takes 2 minutes:

 base_urlin your application withhttps://gate.joingonka.ai/v1.
-For Anthropic format:ANTHROPIC_BASE_URL=https://gate.joingonka.ai.
+For the Anthropic format:ANTHROPIC_BASE_URL=https://gate.joingonka.ai.

 Connection examples for popular tools: